Autumn Statement: What is it?

 The Autumn Statement has undergone various permutations.
 In the 90s, Ken Clarke moved the Budget to autumn and then had a Summer Statement.
 Under the last Labour government it was called the Pre-Budget Report.

 Oh yes, the Pre-Budget Report - I vaguely remember that.

 Labour introduced the term Pre-Budget Report to highlight the fact that it had become more about trailing taxation and spending plans for the Budget.
 Announcing them earlier gave more time for consultation and implementation before the end of the tax year.
 George Osborne changed the name back to the Autumn Statement in 2010.

 When was the Autumn Statement first introduced?

-Well we won't know for sure until he gets up in front of Parliament at 11.15 on Thursday, 5 December (you can follow his speech live on the BBC website) but Mr Osborne has already said that he will detail plans which will lead to a reduction in energy bills by an average of £50.
+We won't know for sure until he gets up in front of Parliament at about 12:30 GMT (after Prime Minister's Questions) on Wednesday, 3 December (you can follow his speech live on the BBC website) but Mr Osborne has already indicated that he will detail measures to give three cities in the north of England - Leeds, Sheffield and Manchester - more "London-style" self-rule.

-At the moment the bookmakers William Hill have the shortest odds on it lasting 46-50 minutes.
-Last year's lasted 47 minutes.
-But digesting the contents of it will take days if not weeks.
+At the moment bookmakers William Hill have the shortest odds on it lasting less than 50 minutes (the suggestion being that any longer and the backbenchers might start nodding off).
+But digesting the contents of it will take days, if not weeks.